 Lithium niobate substrates can be periodically poled in our cleanroom facility using the standard field assisted poling technique with a monitor for the accumulated charge.
 Like structuring the waveguides, a photoresist is spin-coated to the sample’s surface, followed by the illumination through a specific mask.
-After development the properly baked resist structure acts as electrical insulation during the poling process whereas non-covered regions are contacted using a liquid electrode.
+After development the properly baked resist structure acts as electrical insulation during the poling process whereas non-covered regions are contacted using a LiCl-solution as liquid electrode.
 We subsequently apply high voltage pulses to overcome the coercitive field strength of about 22 kV/mm.
 This technique allows for the realization of periodicities down to ΛG ~ 4 μm.
 The steps necessary for periodic poling are schematically shown in Fig 1.